Are there any changes for tax year 2017?

 If I overpay my taxes, can I get a refund?

 Yes.
 The refund amount will be figured on your Mason tax return.
-Beginning tax year 2016, the amount of overpayment refunded or credited to the next year is $10.
+Beginning tax year 2016, the minimum amount of overpayment refunded or credited to the next year must be greater than $10.
 A 1099-G form will be filed with the IRS for all refunds credited or issued and the amount will also be reported to the city where you reside (if not Mason).

 Can I get an extension of the filing deadline?